mirukana/lunafind/README.md

 searches will be automatically created and updated when new post directories exist or are removed.

-Tests with ~165 000 posts in the same directory, a CPU with average single-core performance
+Test with ~165 000 posts
-(AMD FX-8300 - there is no benefit yet from multiple cores), generic 7200 RPM hard disk, BTRFS file system, Void Linux 4.18.14 x86\_64:
+AMD FX-8300 (8 cores, 3.3GHz), TOSHIBA DT01ACA2 7200 RPM HDD,
+BTRFS file system, Void Linux 4.18.14 x86\_64:
-- It takes about 2m30s - 3m to index everything from scratch.
+- It takes about 2m30s - 3m to index everything from scratch
 - After this, search results start coming instantly unless `--random` or `--order` is used.
-- Searches finish completely in 8-20s.
+- Searches finish completely in 8-20s

+Test with ~60 000 posts
+Celeron B815 (2 cores, 1.60GHz), 5200 RPM HDD, BTRFS file system,
+Void Linux 4.18.20 x86\_64:
+- About 4mn to index everything from scratch
+- Results come instantly
+- Searches finishes in ~20s

 ## Command line usage